Celebrating the spirit and adventure of sled dog racing.

 WolfTrack Classic Sled Dog Race

 MUSHERS ARE RESPONSIBLE FOR KNOWING ALL INFORMATION CONTAINED IN THIS DOCUMENT.
 PLEASE READ ALL THE RULES THOROUGHLY.
+THEY WILL BE ENFORCED.
 THE INTERPRETATION OF THE RULES AND PROCEDURES IN THIS PUBLICATION SHALL BE THE RESPONSIBILITY OF THE WOLFTRACK CLASSIC SLED DOG RACE AND ITS RACE MARSHAL.

 1. The entry fee must accompany the online registration for the entry to be considered complete.